beabzk/Alx_DjangoLearnLab/advanced-api-project/README.md

 ## Next Steps

-The following tasks will be implemented in subsequent phases:
+All tasks have been completed successfully:
 - [x] Task 1: Custom Views and Generic Views
 - [x] Task 2: Filtering, Searching, and Ordering
-- [ ] Task 3: Unit Tests for API endpoints
+- [x] Task 3: Unit Tests for API endpoints

 ## Database Configuration